"Ahoy the Whale" (1977)

 “This is it, this is it!”
 Josh Brusharbor howled.
 “This is the cap-stone!
 This is the critical piece!
 Everything now falls into place with the rush of ten thousand avalanches.”
 “Give me that, Josh, you oaf,” Mose ordered.
 “You couldn’t understand it in a week of study, and you’ve looked at none of it except the covering sheet.”
 “I couldn’t understand it in a week of study, no, but I see it all in one blinding flash,” Josh gushed.
 “I understand everything now.”
 “Give me that, Josh.
 Then go to the infirmary.
 You’re sick.”

-But this time, things are different.
-Unknown to Gora, the whale is a Manifesto Declaration Effigy, symbol of the Holy Whale Movement, which intends to take over the world—today.
+But this time, things are going to be different.
+Unknown to Mose, the whale is a Manifesto Declaration Effigy, symbol of the Holy Whale Movement, which intends to take over the world—today.
 And more surprisingly, the movement has pronounced the intellectuals at the Launchers Institute to be the Fathers of the Holy Whale.

 As the senior scientists discuss what to do, Joshua Brusharbor enters.
 He’s a Scientific Intern of the lowest class, usually tasked with sweeping the floors.
 But he has a eureka moment while reading a paper about the Coaxiliary Code.
 “This is it, this is it!
 This is the capstone!
 This is the critical piece!” he cries.
 He sees the Grand Picture in a sudden flash—total understanding.
 Rushing from the room, “bleeding words from his mouth,” Joshua shouts the slogan, “Ahoy the Whale!
 Wake the world and tell the people!”